M66B/FairEmail/FAQ.md

 using [POP](https://en.wikipedia.org/wiki/Post_Office_Protocol) will result in unnecessary extra battery usage and delayed new message notifications.
 Moreover, POP is unsuitable for two way synchronization and more often than not people read and write messages on different devices these days.

-Basically POP supports only downloading and deleting messages from the server.
+Basically, POP supports only downloading and deleting messages from the inbox.
 So, common operations like setting message attributes (read, starred, answered, etc), adding (backing up) and moving messages is not possible.

 See also [what Google writes about it](https://support.google.com/mail/answer/7104828).